hall-lab/svtools/DEVELOPER.md

 pyenv activate svtools_install_instructions-2.7.9</pre></code>
 Now you will need to satisfy the pysam dependency
 <pre><code>pip install 'pysam>=0.8.1,<0.9.0'</pre></code>
-Then you should be able to just install the svtools package
+Then you should be able to install the svtools package from pypi
 <pre><code>pip install svtools</pre></code>
 You can spot check your svtools install by running
 <pre><code>svtools --version</pre></code>